23/02/2021 0 Comments

 Sure, you can do nothing.
 If the tooth was non-functional then this may be a wise choice.
 Unfortunately, if it was a good tooth before, chances are you will miss it.
 Additionally, you will continue to lose the bone that supported the tooth and likely bone that supports the adjacent teeth as well (ie, there will be recession on the adjacent teeth).
 The adjacent teeth may begin to tilt causing a poor occlusion (your bite), and the tooth in the opposing arch may descend into the now open space.
 Let’s just say this is not an ideal option.

 Of course, if you are missing several teeth or a single front tooth you could replace it with a removable plaque trap that braces itself on your other teeth – this is known as a denture.
 Unfortunately, while being a less expensive option, your other teeth will suffer in the long term, and the denture may need to be relined or replaced every 5 years.

-Usually the implant is allowed to heal for 3-6 months after placement before attaching a crown to the top… but, in ideal cases, sometimes they can be restored immediately.
+Usually the implant is allowed to heal for 3-6 months after placement before attaching a crown to the top.
+But, in ideal cases, sometimes they can be restored immediately.
 Once healed, an impression is taken and sent to a lab in order to make the crown.
 The crown will either be screwed on or cemented with a temporary cement; this way the crown can be removed if access to the implant is needed later on or the crown needs to be repaired.
-Brush and floss like your natural teeth and you can now go on not worrying about that tooth you lost.
+Brush and floss like your natural teeth and now you don’t have to worry about that tooth you lost.

-They are still trying to pin point the longevity of implants as they keep lasting longer and longer.
-These titanium gems can also be used to support bridges or dentures either initially, or later on if your needs change.
+They are still trying to pinpoint the longevity of implants as they keep lasting longer and longer.
+These titanium gems can also be used to support bridges or dentures either initially, or later on if yours needs change.

 Thanks for reading!